For a doctor, choosing the location of the clinic is almost as difficult deciding your specialised branch of study!

 The interiors of your clinic are also very important and contribute enormously to a great patient experience.

 - Aesthetics.
 The comfort and aesthetic appeal of the waiting area can’t be overestimated, as this will form the basis of the patient’s entire clinic experience.
 Adequate seating, proper ventilation and entertainment should be integrated, with, colours, textural graphics and children’s play areas helpful in retaining composure and attentiveness from patients who may be in varying levels of discomfort.
+See our page on our medical clinic fitout service for more information.

 - Washroom.
 Your washroom should be well signed and easily accessible.
 A high level of cleanliness is imperative, and component functions should be kept in good working order.